 The moratorium on commercial whaling has been in place for thirty years.
 Aside from non-IWC member countries, the only commercial whaling conducted at present is by countries exercising an objection or reservation to the moratorium.
-These countries share catch and other relevant the IWC.
+These countries share catch and other relevant data with the Commission and the Scientific Committee although this whaling is not regulated by the IWC.